PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 * Start here: cover what regulation is, and how it is achieved.

+* Define "activate" and "repress" and use these wherever possible instead of upregulate and downregulate.
+Say that these are the same term.

 * Discuss the concept of feedback here -- DNA makes RNA makes a transcription factor, which then feeds back and controls the

 * We'll talk about some of the machinery of how the cell actually detects an extracellular signal and conveys it as a response in the next module.